-Last updated on September 29th, 2018
+Last updated on March 3rd, 2019

 Colorado is the 21st most populous and the 8th most extensive of the United States.
-It lies in the southwestern region of the United States.
+It lies in the western region of the United States.
 The state attained statehood on August 1, 1876, becoming the 38th state to join the union.
 It has seven (7) bordering states including New Mexico, Oklahoma, Utah, Wyoming, Arizona, Kansas, Nebraska.
 See the full list of states and their borders here.
 Colorado (nicknamed: The Centennial State) has 64 counties.
 The state’s capital is Denver.
 With these facts about Colorado, let us learn more about its history, geography, people, economy and more.

-25 Informative facts about Colorado
+35 Important facts about Colorado